Observation of Nonlocality Sharing among Three Observers with One Entangled Pair via Optimal Weak Measurement

-{\it Realization of optimal weak measurements in photonic system.} To observe significant double violations of the CHSH-Bell inequality, the realization of optimal weak measurements is a key and necessary requirement.
+To observe significant double violations of the CHSH-Bell inequality, the realization of optimal weak measurement is a key and necessary requirement.
 In the original scheme proposed in Ref.
-[18], the continuous pointer is used in which pointers with Gaussian distribution only achieve sub-optimal measurement.
-Here, we propose and realize optimal weak measurements in photonic system by using discrete pointers i.e., path degree of freedom of photons instead of continuous pointers.
-It should be noted here that whether or not pointers are continuous or discrete do not change any results discussed above.
+[18], the spatial degree of freedom of particle is used as the pointer.
+However, the particle with Gaussian spatial distribution only realizes sub-optimal weak measurement, i.e., $F^{2}+G^{2}< 1$ in their protocol.
+Here, we propose and realize optimal weak measurement in a photonic system by using discrete pointer, i.e., path degree of freedom of photons instead of continuous pointer \cite{pryde}.
+It should be noted here that whether or not the pointer is continuous or discrete do not change any results discussed above.

-Before illustration of the realization, it should be emphasized first that weak measurements are mathematically equivalent to positive operator valued measures (POVMs) formalism \cite{mal} and this becomes our basis of experimental design.
+Before illustration of the experimental realization, it should be emphasized first that weak measurement is mathematically equivalent to positive operator valued measures (POVMs) formalism \cite{mal} and this becomes our basis of experimental design.
 For the spin system discussed above, if Bob1 performs weak measurement and obtains outcome $\pm 1$, the states of measured system will accordingly collapse into